thb/react-todo-lists/with-reducer/README.md

+# With Reducer

-The definition og a reducer
+## The definition of a reducer

+Just run this in console (you can use npx ts-node):

 const arr = [1, 2, 3, 4, 5];